vlad17/vlad17.github.io/_posts/2017-06-20-nonconvex-first-order-methods.md

 ---
 layout: post
-title:  "Nonconvex First Order Methods"
+title:  "Non-convex First Order Methods"
 date:   2017-06-20
 categories: machine-learning optimization deep-learning
 ---

-# Nonconvex First Order Methods
+# Non-convex First Order Methods

 This is a high-level overview of the methods for first order local improvement optimization methods for non-convex, Lipschitz, (sub)differentiable, and regularized functions with efficient derivatives, with a particular focus on neural networks (NNs).